valpackett/broccoli-rsvg/README.md

 return [svg, png]
 ```

-**Note**: do not pass [broccoli-svgo] output to rsvg, it might get screwed up.
+**Note**: avoid passing [broccoli-svgo] output to rsvg, it might get screwed up.

 [broccoli-svgo]: https://github.com/sindresorhus/broccoli-svgo

 ## Contributing

 Please feel free to submit pull requests!
-Bugfixes and simple non-breaking improvements will be accepted without any questions :-)

-By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/2/0/).
+By participating in this project you agree to follow the [Contributor Code of Conduct](http://contributor-covenant.org/version/1/4/).

 ## License